Residency by Investment for Cyprus

 Permanent residency in a second jurisdiction has increasingly become a vital part of any effective global freedom, privacy and security strategy.

-The Cyprus Investment Programme has rightfully grown in prominence as an affordable residency by investment programme in a stable jurisdiction, in a highly desirable location.
+Cyprus has rightfully grown in prominence as an affordable residency by investment option, providing a stable jurisdiction, in a highly desirable location.

 Guaranteed Permanent Residency Secured by €300,000 property investment

-Cyprus offers qualifying investors a quick, secure route to permanent residency through its Cyprus Investment Programme.
+Cyprus offers qualifying investors a quick, secure route to permanent residency.

-Our clients secure permanent residency in as little as 6 weeks from the date of their initial investment of €300,000 in real estate.
+You can secure permanent residency in as little as 6 weeks from the date of your initial investment of €300,000 in real estate.

 For those who require Cypriot Citizenship straightway, we secure guaranteed Cypriot Citizenship within 6 months, for an investment of €2 million.